Bear Robotics, a company making robot waiters, just raised a $32 million round led by SoftBank – TechCrunch

 TC: How did you come up with the first idea or iteration of the robot you’ve created, that you’re calling Penny?

 JH: First, me and my restaurant staff constantly discussed, ‘If we have this robot, what would it look like and what capacity and features would it need?’
 I knew it couldn’t be too big; robots have to be able to move well in narrow spaces.
 We also focused on the right capacity.
 And we didn’t want to make a robotic restaurant.
-I wanted to build a robot that no one really cares about; it’s just in the background, sort of like R2D2 to Luke Skywalker.
+I wanted to build a robot that no one really cares about; it’s just in the background, sort of like R2-D2 to Luke Skywalker.
 It’s a sidekick — a bland robot with a weak personality to get things done for your master.

 TC Let’s talk parts.
 How are these things built?

 JH: It’s self-driving tech that’s been adopted for indoor space, so it can safely navigate from Point A to Point B. A server puts the food on Penny, and it finds a way to get to the table.
-It has a two wheel differential drive, plus casters.
+It has a two-wheel differential drive, plus casters.
 It’s pretty safe.
-A lot of similar-looking robots have blind spots but ours doesn’t.
+A lot of similar-looking robots have blind spots, but ours doesn’t.
 It can detect baby hands on the floor — even something as thin as a wallet that’s fallen from someone’s table.

 We’re not using robot arms because it’s very difficult to make it 100% safe when you have arms in a crowded space.
 The material — it’s going to be plastic — is safe and easy to clean and able to work with the sanitizers and detergents used in restaurants.
-We’ve also had to made sure the wheels won’t accumulate food waste, because that would cause issues with the health department.
+We’ve also had to make sure the wheels won’t accumulate food waste, because that would cause issues with the health department.

 TC: So this isn’t out in the world yet.

-JH: We haven’t entered the mass manufacturing phase yet.
+JH: We haven’t entered the mass-manufacturing phase yet.

 TC: Where will these be built, and how will you charge for them?